 - Fulfilling a large order

 - Repairing broken equipment

 A working capital line of credit is revolving.
 This means that you can repeatedly access your existing credit line if you pay off the balance on time.
 Let’s say you have a credit limit of $200,000, and you’ve withdrawn $20,000 off your credit line the past month.
 Once you’ve repaid the $20,000 plus interest, your credit line will return to $200,000.

 Unfortunately, no financing solution is perfect, and this includes working capital loans.
 Here are some of the downsides of funding your business with a working capital line of credit:

 Business owners often need additional working capital to address short-term expenses.
 Working capital lines of credit are usually structured as a short-term funding solution – processed and paid out within days.
 The speed of funding represents a higher risk compared to conventional bank loans that take months to underwrite.
 Understandably, a higher risk for lenders means higher costs for borrowers.

 While the withdraw-as-needed structure of a working capital line of credit may seem ideal, the fees can quickly add up if you’re not careful.
 The fees vary from lender to lender, but this may include maintenance fees, origination fees, application fees, and draw fees.

 Don’t fall for low interest rates just to be charged with several fees later.
 Do your research and compare multiple lenders by checking rates, fees, and other costs.
 This lets you determine whether a working capital line of credit is right for your business or you’re better off with a more affordable solution.

 Working Capital Lines of Credit: Is it the Right Option for Your Business?

 Applying for a working capital line of credit gives you an additional cash injection, ensuring that your cash flow gaps are covered.
 It provides you with the cash you need when you need it.
-When working capital is available at your disposal, you’ll improve your business services and efficiency.
+When capital is available at your disposal, you’ll improve your business services and efficiency.
 But is it the right solution for your business?